contrun/ckb-lua/README.md

 There are 2 ways to use this project:
 1. Embedded

 Use `build/libckblua.so` as a shared library.
-TODO
+See [dylib.md](./docs/dylib.md) for a detailed tutorial on how to use `build/libckblua.so`.

 2. Standalone(used as script)